BOTCoinNetwork/botcoincli/README.md

 ## Proof of Authority

-The Monet Hub uses Proof of Authority with [EVM-Lite](https://github.com/mosaicnetworks/evm-lite) and [Babble](https://github.com/mosaicnetworks/babble).
+The Botcoin Hub uses Proof of Authority with [EVM-Lite](https://github.com/BOTCoinNetwork/BVM) and [Babble](https://github.com/BOTCoinNetwork/babble).